 - Keep the viewer guessing: Although it is useless information, we can’t help but watch because we want to see what craziness the honey badger do next.
 Keeping the viewer on the edge of her seat is a great way to increase your chances of going viral.

 - Create a character: Because of the video, the honey badger now has a personality of it’s own – nasty, vicious creature who doesn’t “give a sh*t”.
 Humans tend to relate emotionally to characters more than things, so make sure that your brand is relatable to your target audience.

-With today’s information sharing capability using social media and internet marketing, almost any company or brand can succeed engaging customers.
-Social engagement is the practice of marketers creating conversation about industry-related topics and news, and by encouraging customers to share conversion via social networks.
+With today’s information-sharing capability using social media and internet marketing, almost any company or brand can succeed in engaging customers.
+Social engagement is the practice of marketers creating a conversation about industry-related topics and news, and by encouraging customers to share conversion via social networks.

 Simply put, think about why your message will be remembered.